tkapa/SSW.Rules.Content/rules/do-you-know-how-to-interact-with-images/rule.md

 ### 1. Zoom Control
 Zoom Control is the ability to zoom in on an image in the same page, with the ability to return to normal workflow quite quickly.
 This should be indicated by a Magnifying Glass Cursor on when hovering over this image.

-Zoom Control should be used when -
+Zoom Control should be used when:

   * By default if the image has a larger scale to view
   * You want to maximize accessibility.
   * You want to maintain the user workflow.

 ### 2. New Tab
 New Tab opens the image in a new tab by itself at a larger scale.
 This should be indicated by a Link Pointer Cursor when hovering over this image.

-New Tabs should be used when -
+New Tabs should be used when:

   * It is a manual, instructions or something that should interrupt the current workflow
   * It is meant to be printed